google/paranoid_crypto/README.md

 ## ABOUT

-This library is developed and maintained by members of Google Security Team, but this is not an officiallly supported Google product.
+This library is developed and maintained by members of Google Security Team, but this is not an officially supported Google product.
 If you want to contribute, please read [CONTRIBUTING](CONTRIBUTING.md) and send us pull requests.
 You can also report bugs or file feature requests.